-The enumeration of C_t likely provides a minimum estimate of the number of adult trout a given grayling cohort hatched year t was subjected to in years t+1 and t+2.
+The enumeration of C_t likely provides a minimum estimate of the number of adult trout a given grayling cohort hatched year t was subjected to in years t + 1 and t + 2.
+Because trout have a lower likelihood of being detected below Elk Lake Road due to asynchronous timing of their spawning run and electrofishing surveys, the number of fish remaining in the system will be underestimated.
+Therefore, the aforementioned overall abundance estimates represent an index of trout abundance that is less than actual abundance.
 It is possible that some adult trout present in the Upper Lake system do not ascend Red Rock Creek for spawning or complete spawning and return to Upper Lake prior to attempts to quantify their abundance.
-It is likely that some adult trout that were present during times when a given cohort of grayling was subject to predation die prior to the spawning period.
 However, C_t is likely proportional to the number of adult trout present each year.

 The Non-native Fish model does not differentiate between competition and predation, but will quantify the response of grayling to trout population reduction.
-Evidence for niche overlap between grayling and trout, where the potential for competition exists, occurs when trout are < 450 mm in total length (USFWS upubl. data).
+Evidence for niche overlap between grayling and trout, where the potential for competition exists, occurs when trout are < 450 mm in total length (Cutting et al. 2016).
 The management action being undertaken, Yellowstone cutthroat trout removal during spawning, is primarily removing larger (> 450 mm) fish, which not only precludes a direct test of competition but also does not allow estimation of trout of the size class that potentially compete with grayling.
 Lastly, evidence for bottom-up regulation, e.g., low condition factor for either species observed during spawning, is lacking.